EriseHe/notebook/content/notes/理论/微分几何笔记/广义相对论的几何基础/Chapter 5 — Arbitrary Coordinates.md

-# Chapter 5 — Arbitrary Coordinates (Lecture Notes based on T. A. Moore, *A General Relativity Workbook*)

 > **Goal of this chapter.** Develop a coordinate‑independent way to write physics by introducing **coordinate bases**, the **metric tensor** in arbitrary coordinates, and **transformation laws** for vectors and metrics.
 This generalizes the principle of relativity beyond inertial Cartesian frames and prepares us for curved spacetimes.